Approximating Pandora's Knapsack via Simple Policies: Introduction

-\paragraph{Bounded-size jobs.} In \Cref{sec:bounded_jobs}, we consider the case where the IOR parameter can be arbitrarily large, but each job's probability to take more than $1-\delta$ of the length of the time budget is small for $\delta\in(0,1)$.
-We give an efficient algorithm that finds a stopping-time adaptive set of contracts, which guarantees an $O(1/\delta)$ approximation to the optimal profit of a fully-adaptive set of contracts.
+In \Cref{sec:relaxations}, we study mild relaxations under which simpler policies achieve a constant-factor approximation.
+In \Cref{sec:bounded}, we allow the IOR parameter to be arbitrarily large, but assume that for each job, the probability of consuming more than $1-\delta$ of the budget is small, for $\delta\in(0,1)$.
+We give an efficient algorithm that outputs a stopping-adaptive policy with an \(O(1/\delta)\)-approximation to the optimal fully-adaptive utility.
+We also show that non-adaptive policies fail to achieve an $\alpha$-independent approximation, even when job sizes are bounded by half the total time.

-In order to obtain this result, we first consider a variant of the problem where, when a job finishes after the deadline, the principal still obtains its reward, and then the process stops.
+To prove this, we first study a variant where if a job completes after the deadline, the policy still receives its value and the process stops.
 For this variant, the algorithm from \Cref{sec:alg} gives a constant approximation to the LP value.
-We then consider running this algorithm while imagining the deadline is $\delta$-fraction of the actual deadline.
-We show that in this case, having bounded-size jobs is equivalent to obtaining the reward of the first job that finishes after the deadline.
-Moreover, halving the deadline only causes a factor $\delta$ loss in the objective.
-Note that (moderate) adaptivity is required for this variant as well, as non-adaptive policies lose a factor that grows with $\alpha$ (see \Cref{sec:adaptivity_gap_bounded}).
+We then run the same algorithm while treating the deadline as a $\delta$-fraction of the true deadline.
+In this view, bounded-size jobs correspond exactly to collecting the value of the first job that finishes after the (imagined) deadline, and shrinking the deadline costs only a factor $\delta$ in the objective.